Parent guide

 Know the starting point first

-Before you pay for any tuition, it helps to know exactly where the gaps are.
-A short diagnostic turns "my child is weak at maths" into a specific list of foundation gaps — which makes any tuition far more targeted.
+Before paying for tuition, it helps to know where the gaps actually are.
+A short diagnostic turns "my child is weak at maths" into a specific list of foundation gaps.
+That makes any tuition much more targeted from day one.

 Questions parents ask